 The Faculty of Engineering is working with Colchester Royal Grammar School and linked primary schools to develop teaching resources for classroom practitioners and strengthen passion for engineering among young children.

 Teachers from Colchester Royal Grammar School have been working with four affiliated primary schools to identify areas where new resources would be most beneficial.
-The Faculty of Engineering will now be supporting these teachers in the next phase of this project to develop a suite of targeted activities.
+The Faculty is supporting these teachers to develop a suite of targeted activities as part of the next phase of the project.

 Our belief is that by providing teachers with connections between their curricula and cutting-edge research we can help them to engage their students and promote deep understanding of these critical STEM subjects.